Just 15 minutes is needed to create one of the yummiest, low-carb eggplant side dishes out there!

 - ½ teaspoon sambal oelek or other type of hot sauce

 - Prepare eggplant: Pre-heat broiler to high and place top rack 5 to 6 inches under the heat source.
 Line a rimmed baking sheet with aluminum foil.
+Line a rimmed baking sheet with aluminum foil.
+Grease the foil with avocado oil to prevent eggplant from sticking.
 Rinse eggplant and slice off ends.
-Cut eggplant lengthwise into ½-inch thick slices.
+Cut eggplant lengthwise into ½- to ¾-inch thick slices.
 Cut each slice in half so it's only several inches long.
-Place eggplant slices on rimmed baking sheet and spread avocado oil over slices.
-Season with salt.
+Place eggplant slices on rimmed baking sheet and lightly spread avocado oil over slices and lightly season with salt

-- Broil the eggplant: Broil eggplant slices for about 4 minutes per side, until blistered and charred.
+- Broil the eggplant: Broil eggplant slices for about 3 to 4 minutes per side, until blistered and charred.
 Be careful not to burn them.

 - Make the sauce: While eggplant is broiling, combine garlic, tamari/soy sauce, olive oil and sambal in a small boil.
 Stir well.
 After eggplant is done broiling, place slices on serving plate and drizzle with sauce.
 Serve immediately.